-We contacted current students and alumni of the institutes and asked them to rate specific statements which were pertaining to the factors we considered in this rankings.
+We contacted current students and alumni of the institutes and asked them to rate specific statements which were pertaining to the factors we considered in this ranking.
 All the institutes preferred to send the survey links to their students and alumni directly.

-17900 recruiters were sent emails with a survey.
+Over 16200 recruiters were sent emails with a survey.
 The recruiter list was prepared from the responses of the institutes and also included internationally well known recruiters.
 The recruiters were asked to enlist institutes that they were likely to recruit from.

 Below is a summary of the factors and the weight-age given to each factor when we ranked the institutes:

 |Information reported by the institute||Information reported by current students||Information reported by alumni|